status-im/help.status.im/docs/en/getting-started/download-status-for-linux.md

 ## Step 2: Run the Status app for the first time

-If this is the first time you run Status on your computer, check [Run the Status app for the first time][run-status-app-first-time].
+If this is the first time you run Status on your computer, check [Run the Status app for the first time][run-the-status-app-for-the-first-time].

 <!--
 ## Update Status